10 Marvelous Moon Crafts and Activities For Kids

 Special dates and holidays for moon crafts and activities

 Moon crafts and activities are fun all year round.
-With certain holidays, moon phases are extra meaningful.
+In addition to science class, moon phases are extra meaningful to include in a cultural unit study.
 Mark your calendars for these important holidays involving the moon!

 Chinese Mid-Autumn Moon Festival: This holiday involves a family reunion and celebration of the full moon.
-The date depends on the lunisolar calendar and occurs sometime in September or October.
+The date depends on the lunisolar calendar, sometime in September or October.

 National Moon Day: Celebrate the anniversary of the first moon walk by Neil Armstrong and Edwin “Buzz” Aldrin on July 20, 1969.

-Lunar New Year: In Asian cultures, this is the most important holiday of the year.
+Lunar New Year: In Asian cultures, this is the most important holiday.
 It begins on the day of the first new moon of the lunar calendar.

-Easter: Because this Christian holiday is based on moon phases, it changes each year.
+Easter: Because this Christian holiday is based on moon phases, it changes yearly.
 Easter falls on the Sunday after the first full moon or the day after the spring equinox.

-Ramadan: In contrast to other cultures, the crescent moon is most significant for Muslim people.
+Ramadan: Unlike other cultures, the crescent moon is most significant for Muslims.
 When it appears, it marks the start and the end of the month of Ramadan.

 If your kids like sensory activities, check out these educational moon phase crafts.
 Which activity will your child like best?